Mikayla Martin: Biography

-Martin was born in Squamish, British Columbia on 8 January 1997.
-Martin began skiing when she was three years old and competed in slalom skiing events as a young adult.
-She placed sixth at the 2009 provincial championships and qualified for the 2010 BC Winter Games.
-From 2014 to 2017, Martin competed on the alpine ski team for British Columbia.
-During these years, Martin raced at the Nor-Am Cup primarily in the giant slalom and super G disciplines while also racing in downhill skiing, slalom skiing and alpine combined.
-Her best results came in 2015, when she had a top-8 finish at the downhill event at Lake Louise and the alpine combined event in Panorama.
+From 2014 to 2017, Martin competed on the BC Alpine Ski Team.
+During these years, Martin endured multiple injuries suffering two broken fibulas and two broken wrists from training accidents.
+However she still managed to race at the Nor-Am Cup primarily in the giant slalom and super G disciplines while also racing in downhill skiing, slalom skiing and alpine combined.
+Her best post-injury results came in 2015, when she had a top-8 finish at the downhill event at Lake Louise and the alpine combined event in Panorama.

-In 2017, Martin became a member of the ladies Canadian Ski Cross team for Alpine Canada in the C&D classes.
+In 2017, Martin became a member of the Canadian Ski Cross team for Alpine Canada in the C&D classes.
 Martin was renominated for Alpine Canada in 2018 and 2019.
 In 2018, Martin finished in the top three twice at Nor-Am Cup events and once at Europa Cup events.
 The following year, Martin won a Europa Cup event at Gudauri and had two third-place finishes at the Australian and New Zealand Cup.
 While competing at six ski cross events in the 2018–19 FIS Freestyle Ski World Cup season, Martin had a sixth place in Innichen, Italy.